-Unless defined in this award notice (together with all exhibits and appendices attached thereto, this "Award Notice"), capitalized terms will have the same meanings ascribed to them in The Kraft Heinz Company Performance Share Award Agreement, which is included as Exhibit A (the "Award Agreement") and The Kraft Heinz Company 2016 Omnibus Incentive Plan (the "Omnibus Plan") (together with the Agreement, as may be amended from time to time, the "Plan").
+Unless defined in this award notice (together with all exhibits and appendices attached thereto, this "Award Notice"), capitalized terms will have the same meanings ascribed to them in The Kraft Heinz Company Performance Share Award Agreement, which is included as Exhibit A (the "Award Agreement" or "Agreement") and The Kraft Heinz Company 2016 Omnibus Incentive Plan (the "Omnibus Plan") (together with the Agreement, as may be amended from time to time, the "Plan").

 Subject to your acceptance of this Award Notice, you are hereby being granted an award of Performance Share Units (the "PSUs") as of the Grant Date set forth below (the "Grant Date").
 Each PSU is a bookkeeping entry representing the right to receive one (1) share of The Kraft Heinz Company's (the "Company") common stock on the following terms and subject to the provisions of the Omnibus Plan, which are incorporated herein by reference.
-In the event of a conflict between the provisions of the Omnibus Plan and this Award Notice, the provisions of the Omnibus Plan will govern.
+In the event of a conflict between the provisions of the Omnibus Plan will govern.

+Number of PSUs:

 Grant Date:

 Vesting Date:

 Performance Period:

 Performance Target/Payout:

 Termination Without Cause, death and Disability:

+10 mination without Cause, utath and Disability.

+Dividends:

 Dividends:

 Acknowledgments